sysvar package#

 - Parameters:

-weightname (str) – Base name of the weight column to add.
+weightname – Base name of the weight column.
+The final column name is built by correction._build_column_name(prefix, weightname).

-Nvar (int, optional) – Number of variation columns to add.
+Nvar – Number of toy-variation columns to add.
 Must be a non-negative integer.
-If 0, only the central value column is added.
-Defaults to 0.
+If 0, only the central weight column is added.
+If > 0, columns named “{column_name}_var_{j}” for j in [0, Nvar-1] are added.

 - Returns: